(This page was last updated in April 2022)

-Australia’s illegal logging laws, like similar legislation in the European Union and the United States, has been designed to support the trade of legal timber into the Australian market.
-The laws consist of the Illegal Logging Prohibition Act 2012 (the Act) and the Illegal Logging Prohibition Regulation 2012 (the Regulation).
+The illegal logging laws of Australia, like similar legislation in the European Union and the United States, has been designed to support the trade of legal timber products into the Australian market.
+These laws consist of the Illegal Logging Prohibition Act 2012 (the Act) and the Illegal Logging Prohibition Regulation 2012 (the Regulation).

-The Act commenced on 28 November 2012 and establishes Australia’s illegal logging framework.
-The Act makes it a criminal offense to intentionally, knowingly or recklessly import wood, pulp and paper products into Australia or process Australian raw logs that have been illegally logged.
-It also outlines that businesses must undertake ‘due diligence’ on certain regulated processes.
+The Act commenced on 28 November 2012 and establishes Australia’s framework for combatting illegal logging.
+The Act makes it a criminal offense to intentionally, knowingly or recklessly import wood, pulp and paper products into Australia or process domestically grown raw logs in Australia that have been illegally logged.
+It also requires businesses to undertake ‘due diligence’ on certain regulated processes.

 The due diligence process requires businesses to:

 - Gather information about the products being imported, or logs being processed and their supply chain,

 - Assess the risk that the logs or timber in these products has been illegally logged.
 Businesses have three options on which to base their risk assessments:

 - Certification under either the Forest Stewardship Council (FSC) or the Programme for the Endorsement of Forest Certification (PEFC) (Timber Legality Frameworks), or

 - Country Specific Guidelines (CSGs) or State Specific Guidelines (SSGs), which provide key information for identifying legal timber from the given jurisdiction, or

 - The regulated risk factors, which are indicators of illegal logging to take into account,